canonical/kafka-operator/docs/explanation/e-security.md

 Encryption at rest is currently not supported, although it can be provided by the substrate (cloud or on-premises).

 ## Authentication
-In the Charmed Kafka solution, authentication layers can be enabled for
+In the Charmed Apache Kafka solution, authentication layers can be enabled for

 1. ZooKeeper connections
 2. Kafka inter broker communication